The words “I don’t want to blog about blogging” may have escaped my mouth on more than one occasion since I acquired my own corner of the internet.

 There are some schools of thought on the benefits of buying separately versus having everything under one roof that you can look into more, but it’s not a huge deal to stress over.

 Buying hosting for your blog

-The other thing is, you get the best deals when you first sign up, so although it may be tempting to just do one year, it’s not usually too expensive to do 2, or 3 or even 5 years to begin with.
+The other thing is, you get the best deals when you first sign up, so although it may be tempting to just do one year, it’s not usually too expensive to do 2, or 3, or even 5 years to begin with.
 I initially had 2 years and the yearly cost when that expired was many times the original amount!

-I use iPage because I got a good deal to start with, their support has been great over the years and I have unlimited space and speed which doesn’t seem to be so common elsewhere.
-I’ve had no reason to change hosting providers but if you dig around a little you’ll see that Siteground comes highly recommended by most bloggers.
-There seems to have been a mass exodus from other options to Siteground, so I feel comfortable in recommending them too.
+But who to choose?
+I used iPage for my first hosting because I got a good deal to start with, their support was great over the years and I had unlimited space and speed which doesn’t seem to be so common elsewhere.
+I had no reason to change hosting providers but I did once my website began to gain a lot more traffic and I wanted a higher level package.

 So you have a domain name and hosting but now what?

 If you didn’t buy your domain and hosting together you’ll need to link them which is easy to do through the control panel on your hosting provider.

 Once that’s done when you go to http://yourdomainname.com/wp-admin you should see an option to login.

 Then your foundations are laid and you can start building!
-Here’s an example of my control panel and the WordPress option.
+Here’s an example of my old control panel and the WordPress option.